Kalvino/thermostats/README.md

 # README

+## Authored by Calvin

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you may want to know:

-* Ruby version
+* Ruby version 2.7.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails 6
+## Technologies
+- RSpec (unit/Integration testing)
+- Redis
+- Postgres
+- Sidekiq (Background)

+## Other Illustrations
+User of;
+- Service objects
+- concerns
+- composition over inheritence

-## Calvin
+## For Learning

-rails new finlink -d postgresql rails db:create
+rails new thermostat -d postgresql rails db:create

 rails g model Thermostat household_token:string location:string